Veal and Pearl Onion B’stilla

 - 1 tsp. ground allspice

-- 1 serrano chile, stemmed, seeded and finely choppped
+- 1 serrano chile, seeded, and finely chopped

 - 4 cups veal or chicken stock

-- In a large heavy-bottomed saucepan, heat 2 tablespoons of the butter and the olive oil over medium.
-Add the onions and cook, stirring, until caramelized, 10 minutes.
-Using a slotted spoon, transfer the onions to a bowl and increase the heat to medium-high.
-Season the veal with salt and pepper and then add to the pot.
-Cook, turning, until browned on all sides, 12 minutes.
+To a large pot set over medium heat, add the olive oil, 2 tablespoons of the butter, and the onions and cook, stirring occasionally, until soft and deep golden brown, about 20 minutes.
+Using a slotted spoon, transfer to a bowl and set aside.
+To the empty pot, add the veal and turn the heat to medium-high.
+Season with salt and black pepper to taste and cook, stirring occasionally, until browned all over, about 12 minutes.

-- Heat the oven to 350°.
-Brush the inside of a 9-inch springform pan with some of the remaining 8 tablespoons butter.
-Line the bottom of the pan with 1 phyllo sheet, letting the excess hang over the sides, and then brush with melted butter.
-Repeat layering with 7 more phyllo sheets, brushing butter in between each layer and rotating the sheets one-quarter turn with each layer so they overlap in the pan.
+Position a rack in the center of the oven and preheat to 350°F. Using some of the remaining butter, grease a 9-inch springform pan.
+Line the bottom of the pan with 1 phyllo sheet, letting the excess creep up the sides, then brush with melted butter.
+Repeat with 7 more phyllo sheets, brushing butter between the layers and rotating each new sheet one quarter turn so that the crust overlaps decoratively.